shatteredaesthetic/patterncycles/patterns_000-099/patternIndex_000-099.md

 035 | more fun with sitar and tabla | "Kush Haze"
-036 | simple drum beat, with sine wave in speed | "Bullfrog Concerto" 037 | a basic beat, with a little tweaking | "Oskar Grouch: Final Boss"
+036 | simple drum beat, with sine wave in speed | "Bullfrog Concerto" 037 | a basic beat, with a little tweaking | "Oskar Grouch: Final Boss" 038 | simple beat with some synth chords, then everything gets weird | "Super Mario Panic Attack"